 Volunteer With NICE

-The Psi Chi Research Advisory Committee is seeking volunteers (students or faculty) who are interested in joining a network of researchers to collaborate on cross-cultural research projects following a crowdsourcing research model.
-You can (a) facilitate coordination among researchers, (b) submit and support research topics, and/or (c) connect with other researchers interested in cross-cultural investigations.
-Visit HERE to indicate which area(s) you are interested in and to submit your contact information.
+The Psi Chi Research Advisory Committee seeks volunteers (students or faculty) who are interested in joining a network of researchers to collaborate on cross-cultural research projects following a crowdsourcing research model.
+Volunteers should email the NICE Chair Mary Moussa Rogers to indicate their interest in being contacted for projects.

 Periodically, the NICE Committee accepts new applicants to volunteer their time for reviewing ongoing and new NICE projects, providing feedback on the crowd process, and contributing to ongoing projects.
 To apply contact NICE Chair Mary Moussa Rogers with a current CV and short cover letter indicating your interest.